Earn more money with these five salary negotiation tips

 Salary negotiation doesn’t have to be intimidating.
-Fearless Salary Negotiation is a deep dive into the strategy and tactics of successful salary negotiation, but what if you don’t have time for a deep dive?
+Our complete salary negotiation guide is a deep dive into the strategy and tactics of successful salary negotiation, but what if you don’t have time for a deep dive?

-Here is a short summary of five salary negotiation tactics that everyone can use to negotiate starting salary.
-I’ll just share each tactic and a quick description so you can use these tactics right away if you need them.
+Here is a short summary of five salary negotiation tips to negotiate your starting salary.
+I’ll just share each tip and a quick description so you can use these tips right away if you need them.

-1. Don’t disclose your current or desired salary
+1. Don’t disclose your current or expected salary

 “So where are you right now in terms of salary, and what are you looking for if you make this move?”